 Export it as a JPEG and then open in Lightroom and apply my preset.

 Ahhh the preset… Don’t we all love a good preset.
 I only actually heard of the term at the beginning of this year (yes I must have been living under a rock).
 But then I realised I have actually dabbled with making my own for a few years.
 I have also bought a few off of Etsy before however I never really was happy with them.
 I much preferred figuring out my own style and I very much recommend looking at the style you like and then doing the same.
 By making your own you can change it whenever and to suit different types of photos.
 Here is mine:

 Orange (luminance): -8

-Hopefully this has given you some sort of insight on how I produced my photos from beginning to end.
-I know a lot of bloggers NEVER give out details on how they edit photos in hope they can sell their presets.
+Hopefully this has given you some sort of insight on how I produced my photos.
+Whether thats the darker images or my new editing style.
+I get questions on both so I thought I would spill the beans on both.
+A lot of bloggers NEVER give out details on how they edit photos in hope they can sell their presets.
 I have struggled for so long finding what I am comfortable with, so I wanted to share this with you because if you are in the same place then I know how you feel.
 Maybe I will do a little IGTV maybe on it one day.
 How does that sound??

 Also please tell me I am not the only one with cringy AF edits from back in the day??

 Or if you wanna catch more of my posts you can subscribe via WordPress or email to your right (or below if you are on your phone) or even over on BLOGLOVIN’.